The ransomware loader is supplied with the following icon:

 So when choosing your backup software, be sure to pick wisely if you want to keep your data safe.

-If you’re looking for a backup solution that come with the industry’s only built-in active protection against ransomware, consider Acronis True Image and Acronis Backup 12.5.
+If you’re looking for a backup solution that come with the industry’s only built-in active protection against ransomware, consider Acronis True Image and Acronis Cyber Backup.
 Both include technology that will detect the threat, block the attack, and restore the affected data.